Agentforce Revenue Management: What It Does (and Doesn't Do)

 - Establish governance: Create clear roles for who reviews, updates, and approves product information.
 Pimly provides configurable validation and readiness checks that keep details complete and synchronized.

-Because Pimly is Salesforce-native, setup is fast.
 Within weeks, teams see cleaner quotes, faster approvals, and fewer downstream errors, all powered by accurate, governed product data.

 How Pimly strengthens the Salesforce ecosystem as a whole

-Pimly's value extends far beyond Revenue Cloud.
+Pimly’s value extends beyond Agentforce Revenue Management.

 Because Pimly is built on Salesforce, it scales with your data volume.
 Admins can configure complex product structures without adding another vendor platform.
-And as Salesforce’s AI functionality continues to evolve, Pimly’s AI-ready data model ensures agents and copilots retrieve accurate information without hallucinations.
-With 60% of companies now using AI in the sales process, these capabilities are key to streamlining operations and maintaining a competitive edge.
+Pimly's AI-ready data model ensures agents and copilots retrieve accurate information without hallucinations.